DCC-EX/dcc-ex.github.io/docs/advanced-setup/high-accuracy.rst

 Therefore, the second and third parameters are the signal pins.
 Some boards have 2 direction pins (ex: IBT_2 Motor Driver Board).
 These are sometimes labelled CW and CCW for clockwise and counter-clockwise.
 If you want to use two pins so that you don't need a transister or integrated circuit inverter to take one output from the CS and split it into two, then you can't use the high accuracy waveform.

-If you have a board with a single DIR input, or wish to make the simple 1 transistor and 2 resistor inverter circuit described ***TODO: Enter link here***, you can use the high accuracy mode.
+If you have a board with a single DIR input, or wish to make the simple 1 transistor and 2 resistor inverter circuit shown below, you can use the high accuracy mode.

 You must choose signal pins from the following list for your Arduino:

-Mega - 11, 12 and 12
+Mega - 11, 12 and 13
 Uno - 9 and 10
 Nano - 9 and 10